WoollyMittens/orthobot-game/README.md

 * Tethered bots shoot at player, who is very vulnerable
 * Damage is inflicted on a health pool with constant regen with an elemental advantage/disadvantage.
 * Tether is like arm in bionic commando.
 Or the inflator in dig dug
+* Cute version: frog in a bee suit
+* Unrender offscreen objects
+* Use webassembly for calculations

 ## Controllers